finos/legend/docs/getting-started/installation-guide.md

 Follow this [guide](https://github.com/finos/legend-studio/blob/master/README.md#getting-started) on how to start local Studio.

+<<<<<<< Updated upstream:docs/getting-started/installation-guide.md

 #### You're all set :tada:

 Visit http://localhost:8080/studio and start hacking

 ## AWS Docker Install

 This option is for software developers who want to run the Legend Docker images on AWS for running a proof of concept.
 Instructions can be found [here](aws-docker.md).

 ### Installation Guide

 This is a guide to install a minimal instance of the Legend platform, which consists of the following running on a single box :

-* An instance of the Legend Engine Server
+- An instance of the Legend Engine Server
-* An instance of the Legend SDLC Server
+- An instance of the Legend SDLC Server
-* An instance of the Legend Studio Server
+- An instance of the Legend Studio Server
-* An instance of Mongodb
+- An instance of Mongodb
-* An instance of Gitlab
+- An instance of Gitlab

 #### Prerequisites

-* A Linux box.
+- A Linux box.
 This guide was tested on an AWS EC2 box.
-* Docker service (and sudo privileges)
+- Docker service (and sudo privileges)
-* Internet connectivity
+- Internet connectivity
-* Internet connectivity to Gitlab.com
+- Internet connectivity to Gitlab.com

 ### Installation steps